TCW22: Building a TEI Release

 git checkout --track origin/release-X.X.X

-Check the release notes for typos or other glaring errors, one last time.
+Check the release notes for typos, link issues, or other glaring errors, one last

 Edit the P5/VERSION file to the correct number This file